deividas-strole/tarrifcoin-java-based-cryptocurrency/README.md

-# Tarrif-Coin 💰 — A Simple Java-Based Cryptocurrency
+# Tarrif-Coin 💰 — A Simple Java-Based Cryptocurrency by Deividas Strole

-Tarrif-Coin is a basic blockchain app written in Java to demonstrate how a cryptocurrency might work under the hood.
+Tarrif-Coin is a basic Java-based blockchain app created by **Deividas Strole** to demonstrate how a cryptocurrency might work under the hood.
 Inspired by Bitcoin and educational blockchain projects, this codebase includes key components such as blocks, mining, hashing, and a simple wallet system using RSA cryptography.
-This project is great for learning about blockchain technology and cryptography fundamentals.
+This project is perfect for developers learning about blockchain technology and cryptography fundamentals.

 ## 🚀 Features

 - ⛓️ Basic Blockchain with Hash Linking
 - 🔒 RSA-based Wallets (2048-bit keys)
-- 🧾 Simple Transactions (e.g., “Deividas pays 50 coins to Wesley”)
+- 🧾 Simple Transactions (e.g., “Deividas Strole pays 50 coins to Wesley”)
 - ⛏️ Proof-of-Work Mining with Adjustable Difficulty
 - 🧠 SHA-256 Hashing
 - 🔧 Easily Extendable for More Complex Features